Cyber Monday may be over, but great prices are here to stay.

 Can be a hassle to assemble, according to some users.

-Specifically designed for residential use, this back machine features solid steel construction along with floor protection.
-It is lightweight and foldable, making it easy to store between uses.
+Designed for residential use, this back machine features solid steel construction along with floor protection.
+Lightweight and foldable, making it easy to store.
 Built-in handles also allow the user to perform pushups and dips.

 This option is a better fit for tall and/or long-legged individuals.